-Through the use of interactive video technology, Board members conduct hearings from Washington, DC, while appellants and their representatives present their cases from their local regional offices.
-Videoconferencing affords veterans the opportunity to have hearings held before Board members without incurring the expense of traveling to Washington, DC, and, especially for those in more remote areas, without having to wait for "travel Board" hearings that - due to cost and time constraints - might be held only once or twice each year in their areas.
+Through the use of interactive video technology, Board members conduct hearings from Washington, DC, while appellants and their representatives present their cases from local regional offices.
+Videoconferencing affords veterans the opportunity to have hearings held before Board members without incurring the expense of traveling to Washington, DC, and, especially for those in more remote areas, without having to wait for "Travel Board" hearings that - due to cost and time constraints - might be held only once or twice each year.
 Videoconferencing has also proven to be a very effective way to conserve the productive capability of Board members by reducing their travel time.
-With videoconferencing, Board members are able to move down the hall, literally, instead of traveling across the country to conduct hearings.